‘Tis was season …

-I have written about my issues with that serial extensively so will not rehash them but the fact that apart from commentators here, nobody else seemed to have a problem, goes a long way towards proving my point – a truly independent platform like DRNR needs to exist, where an alternative opinion can be voiced; as an alternative to what the drama industrialists tell us that the TV viewing public wants.
+I have written about my issues with that serial extensively so will not rehash them but the fact that apart from commentators here, nobody else seemed to have a problem, goes a long way towards proving my point – a truly independent platform like DRNR needs to exist, where an alternative opinion can be voiced, as an alternative to what the drama industrialists tell us that the TV viewing public wants.
 Sure, many may do – but NOT all.

-As a historian I study societies and cultures and I do this not merely by sitting in dusty archives, but by actively engaging with “texts” produced by the societies in question.
+As a historian I study societies and cultures and I do this not merely by sitting in dusty archives, but also by actively engaging with “texts” produced by the societies in question.
 These include, but are not limited to, literature, paintings, films, dance, theater, music, street art, and TV.
 Ergo, TV dramas are no longer mindless fluff but are now serving as intellectual windows into the inner workings of Pakistani society.

 And it is this analytic lens that I bring to my reading and criticism of Pakistani Dramas.
-If my critique is casually dismissed as having an agenda – to not promote a positive image of Pakistan and/or Pakistani Dramas to the world – or DRNR airily declared a sell out – either because pandering to favourites or biased against X star or Y writer or D channel. – then nothing is further than the truth.
-The fact that 21+k other commentators thought what I said worthwhile enough to engage with, means that my writing may have some value – ziyada nahin, like zara sa tau sahi.
+If my critique is casually dismissed as having an agenda – to not promote a positive image of Pakistan and/or Pakistani Dramas to the world – or DRNR airily declared a sell out – either because pandering to favourites or biased against X star or Y writer or D channel – then nothing is further than the truth.
+The fact that 21+k other commentators thought what I said worthwhile enough to engage with, means that my writing may have some value – ziyada nahin, lekin zara sa tau sahi.